-Drawing from the work of John Gottman, Stephen Mitchell, and Ester Perel, this clinically-oriented course introduces participants to current theory and practice for working with couples.
-Particular emphasis is placed on the actualization of self-experience in the context of relationship, developing a capacity for mutual recognition and empathic attunement, and the capacity to renegotiate the relationship based on a more conscious understanding of each partner's individual subjectivity.
+Drawing from the work of Resmaa Menakem, John and Julie Gottman, and Ester Perel, this course introduces participants to current theories and practices for working with couples.
+Particular emphasis is placed on helping clients develop a capacity for mutual recognition and empathic attunement.
+Students will practice renegotiating the relationship based on a more conscious understanding of each partner's individual subjectivity using Resmaa Menakem's somatic concept of the five anchors for clients and therapists alike to remain present and effective during conflict.
 Connections between consent and pleasure, and the dichotomy of safety versus passion will be examined.
-Students are introduced to diverse ways of working with couples' desire discrepancies, infidelities and loss of interest.
+Students are introduced to diverse ways of working with couples' desire discrepancies, infidelities, and loss of interest.